Dan Avidan: 2013–present: Game Grumps, Starbomb, and other projects

-In mid-2013, Jon Jafari left his position as co-host of the Let's Play webseries Game Grumps.
-Arin Hanson, co-creator of Game Grumps, brought Avidan on to replace Jafari as co-host, after being introduced to Ninja Sex Party's content by fellow animator Ross O'Donovan.
+In 2013, Arin Hanson, co-creator of the comedy gaming YouTube channel Game Grumps, brought Avidan on the show to replace Jon Jafari as co-host, after being introduced to Ninja Sex Party's content by fellow animator Ross O'Donovan.
 Hanson had previously animated part of the band's music video for "Dinosaur Laser Fight" in 2011.
 Avidan's first appearances on the show had been originally met with a negative response from fans, with the number of dislikes on each consecutive video increasing.
 However, fans eventually rejected their initial disapproval of a new co-host after witnessing the chemistry between the two hosts, further introducing the Game Grumps channel to more professional content and new audiences.

 Avidan would join O'Donovan as co-host of the Game Grumps spin-off show Steam Train, where both hosts play PC games, as opposed to console games.
 Avidan remained a co-host of the show until its discontinuation.
 In addition to this, Avidan has acted as a co-host of other shows from the Game Grumps platform, including Grumpcade, Table Flip, and Steam Rolled, as well as providing narration for Hunting Monsters.

-In late 2013, Avidan teamed up with Wecht and Hanson to announce a side project band named Starbomb, with Avidan as the lead singer.
+In late 2013, Avidan teamed up with Wecht and Hanson to announce a side project band named Starbomb, with Avidan as the backup singer.
 The band writes parody songs about video games, bringing together the sexually provocative music stylings of Avidan's Ninja Sex Party and the video game-based humor of Hanson.
-As of 2019, the group has released three albums, all of which have placed on various Billboard charts.
+As of 2025, the group has released four albums, the first three of which have placed on various Billboard charts.

 In 2015, Internet personalities Jesse Cox and Michele Morrow began developing an untitled comedy webseries for YouTube Premium, casting Avidan as eSports coach Alex Taylor, alongside Hanson's character, Ryland Smith.
 After Dan Harmon joined as an executive producer in 2016, the project gained media traction, and was formally announced at VidCon 2017 with the title Good Game.
 The esports-based series involves Avidan alongside Arin Hanson portraying best friends entering a gaming competition in order to win the grand prize of $1 million.
 Six serialized episodes were uploaded to the Game Grumps YouTube channel, with the first episode being free-to-view, and concurrent episodes requiring a YouTube Premium subscription.
-Avidan's performance was very well-received by critics, and was cited as "truly fun, believable", and "shining a light on the potential of other projects."
+Avidan's performance was very well received by critics, and was cited as "truly fun, believable", and "shining a light on the potential of other projects."

 In late 2021, Avidan announced that he had started a new rock band with fellow musician Jim Roach, named Shadow Academy.
 Their debut single "White Whale" was officially released alongside a music video on January 28, 2022.
 On February 25, 2022, they released their second single, "Once and Never More" alongside an animated music video.
 Their debut album was released on April 22, 2022.